Wiss1219/api-checkpoint/README.md

 ##### WELCOMEEEEEEEEEEEEE ##########
-This project is a starter template for building a React application using Vite.
-It includes a simple user directory that fetches and displays user data from an external API.
+This project includes a simple user directory that fetches and displays user data from an external API.

 ## Project Structure